1968 European Cup final: Pre-match

 The press rated Manchester United as favourites for the final.
-In The Guardian, Albert Barham suggested that Benfica were an aging team, and that "the old skills seem to be declining".
-He rated them as less dangerous than they had been when United beat them two years previous.
+In The Guardian, Albert Barham suggested that Benfica were an ageing team, and that "the old skills seem to be declining".
+He rated them as less dangerous than they had been when United beat them two years prior.
 Hugh McIlvanney of The Observer noted that although he believed United should be rated as favourites, some of their team were "undeniably ordinary players", and they had "an alarming vulnerability in defence" and "an excessive dependence on one or two men in attack."
 The Lisbon-based newspaper A Bola reported after United's semi-final victory that "a meeting with Manchester is the worst thing that could have happened."

 Manchester United had fitness concerns regarding Nobby Stiles, who had been suffering from a bruised knee, but he recovered in time to be included in the squad.
 Law underwent surgery on his knee on the Saturday preceding the final, and remained in hospital for the match.
 Manchester United stayed in Surrey for two nights before the match, and the day before, United named an unchanged team from their semi-final second leg victory over Real Madrid.
 Benfica stayed at the Saxon Inn in Harlow, Essex, and also named an unchanged team from their semi-final win over Juventus.

 The two teams had uneven allocations of tickets; Benfica requested 10,000, compared to the 30,000 for which Manchester United asked.
 The demand for tickets far outstripped the supply.
 The Benfica management estimated that a further 1,000 of their fans travelled to London without a ticket, while 10,000 Manchester United fans had bought tickets on general sale before the quarter-finals.
 On the Monday prior to the match, standing tickets originally priced at 10 shillings were selling on the black market for £7, while seats which had been £2 were £20.